pawelmagnu/ml-lab/lab_05/readme.md

-# lab 5
+# Decision Tree

-Using DecisionTreeClassifier to classify breast cancer patients
+Using DecisionTreeClassifier for classification of  breast cancer dataset

-Using DecisionTreeRegressor to predict values of some polynomial function
+Using DecisionTreeRegressor to predict values of self-generated data